Drives - mass storage devices

 Unetbootin is a well-known tool with versions for Linux, Windows and MacOS

-Rufus is the officially recommended tool to install Ubuntu from Windows
+Rufus is the officially recommended tool to install Ubuntu from Windows.
+The default mode is extracting the content of the iso file to a FAT32 partition.

 Do it yourself